PocketRelay/Website/docs/server/configuration.md

 ```

 :::info
-When using this option you can choose to disable the QoS server entirely as it is not necessary when tunneling all users
+When using this option you can choose to disable the QoS server entirely as it is not used when
+tunneling is forced
 :::

 ### Disabled